Aashik Awara

-Aashik Awara is a 1993 Bollywood romantic drama film directed by Umesh Mehra.
-It stars débutante actors Saif Ali Khan and Mamta Kulkarni in pivotal roles.
+Aashik Awara is a 1993 Indian Hindi-language romantic drama film directed by Umesh Mehra.
+It stars débutante actor Saif Ali Khan and Mamta Kulkarni in pivotal roles.
 The film brought Khan and Kulkarni the Filmfare Award for best Filmfare Award for Best Male Debut and Filmfare Award for Lux New Face of the Year, respectively.

 Plot

 At the hands of bandits, a young taxi driver and his wife, a music teacher, are dying.
 Their son, Jai (Saif Ali Khan), after contacting the scammers, lives clumsily due to deception.
 But trying to raid a cargo of gold belonging to a large smuggler, Jai is forced to flee from the police and from the bandits.
 Hiding, he gets into the house of a man, rescuing his father.
 Taking advantage of the opportunity, Jai impersonates a fiancé of the daughter of the owner of the house who came from the USA...